reema-eilouti/py-gambit/README.md

 Having team members with good planning, strategic thinking and organizational skills will empower our team to have an efficient project plan especially in the early stages.
 Also, having members with good analytical skills will help us define our problem domain and to visualize the parts of the solution beforehand, and to provide the best strategy to handle the problem.
-Finally, having memebers in our team with good debugging and trouble shooting skills will help us solve errors/bugs in a timely manner and contribute to better optimize the solution.
+Finally, having members in our team with good debugging and trouble shooting skills will help us solve errors/bugs in a timely manner and contribute to better optimize the solution.

 - **In which professional competencies do you each want to develop greater strength?**